Best Multi Tool: 5 Top Buys That Cut, Sand, Grind and More

-The best multi tools are a worthwhile addition to your tool box, offering you handy versatility with just the change of a head
+These are the best multi tools which offer handy versatility for DIY projects with just the change of a head

 The best multi tool is the perfect way to round out your tool kit — for many DIYers and professionals alike, it's their most essential, go-to tool for all kinds of jobs around the home.

 An oscillating multi tool is small but effective and super versatile.
-With changeable blades/heads, it can be used to cut, sand, grind and much more, and has applications all over the house, depending on which head you're using.
+With changeable blades/heads, it can be used to cut, sand and grind, and has applications all over the house, depending on which head you're using.

 These tools are small, making them effective for getting into hard to reach places, and accurate.
 They're especially helpful when making small changes to the fabric of your house, over working with large sheet materials where a dedicated saw or sander would be the obvious job.

-Multi tools can be used for tasks such as:
+Multi tools can be used for DIY tasks such as:

 - Cutting out sections of skirting board and other trims